akshayan2024/jai/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Production Deployment

+To deploy this API in production, ensure the following:

+1. **Swiss Ephemeris**
+   - Install the Swiss Ephemeris C library and data files.
+   - Install the Python package: `pip install pyswisseph`
+   - Download ephemeris data files from [Swiss Ephemeris downloads](https://www.astro.com/ftp/swisseph/) and set the path using the `EPHEMERIS_PATH` environment variable.

+2. **Environment Variables**
+   - `EPHEMERIS_PATH`: Path to Swiss Ephemeris data files (e.g., `./ephemeris`)
+   - `OPENCAGE_API_KEY`: Your OpenCage geocoding API key (required for place-based lookups)
+   - `ALLOWED_ORIGINS`: Comma-separated list of allowed CORS origins (e.g., `https://yourdomain.com,https://app.yourdomain.com`)

+3. **Security & Rate Limiting**
+   - CORS is restricted to trusted origins via `ALLOWED_ORIGINS`.
+   - Rate limiting is enabled (60 requests/minute per IP).
+   - All sensitive keys must be set via environment variables, never hardcoded.

+4. **Testing**
+   - Ensure all endpoints work with both coordinate and place-based input.
+   - Check logs for any warnings or errors.